Have a denied insurance claim but don't know whether or not to hire an attorney?

 MYTH 1: There will not be enough money to replace the roof after the attorney is paid.

-TRUTH : A reputable insurance claim dispute attorney will not ask for money upfront; because they work on contingency and get paid only if they win.
+TRUTH : A reputable insurance claim dispute attorney will not ask for money upfront.
+Instead, they work on contingency and get paid only if they win.

 MYTH 3: The insurance policy will be cancelled or the property owner's rates will be raised if an attorney is hired or files suit.

-TRUTH: State law forbids insurance companies from raising rates or terminating coverage because of a weather-related claim or if a property owner hires an attorney who sues the insurance company.
+TRUTH: State law forbids insurance companies from raising rates or terminating coverage because of a weather-related claim or if a property owner hires an attorney who sues the insurance company to enforce his or her rights under the policy.

-MYTH 4: Public adjusters (PA) are better suited to handle insurance disputes than attorneys.
+MYTH 4: Public Adjusters are better suited to handle insurance disputes than attorneys.

 TRUTH: Only an attorney can dispute denied claims or handle legal issues such as bad faith, slow payment, mental anguish, loss of income due to time off, or reimbursements.